Antwi09302005/Michael-Antwi-Portfolio/README.md

 The goal of this program was to display a personality based on ten questions asked.
 The code successfully ran and printed out different personality types based on a point system.
 Given more time I would improve this project by adding more questions and more personality type to make it as specific as possible.

-#### Summary:

-This project simulates a personality test by asking the user a series of questions and utilizing a point system to determine which personality type the user has.

 ***
 #### Project 3 Title
 ![Image 3](Screenshot 2025-04-21 142626.png)

+#### Summary:

+This project uses Microsoft Excel to check vehicle profitability for a BMW dealership, to help identify vehicles that are not meeting profit expectations while also guiding pricing decisions using data and visualization.

 #### Initial project idea: